 You deserve fair compensation after suffering injuries from a car accident—so how do you collect it?
 The first thing you should do is contact a personal injury attorney in Scottsdale.
 The next step is filing a personal injury claim with the at-fault party’s insurance provider.
 Your claim will have to prove:

 To improve the odds that you receive fair compensation, you and your attorney will collect evidence of the accident, the other party’s fault, and the damages you suffered.
 You can accomplish this by gathering photos of the car accident, keeping any bills or related receipts, and seeking treatment for your injuries.
 You should also collect information from any witnesses and record how the accident impacted your life.

 It’s not always totally clear who was at fault for an accident.
 There are times when both drivers’ actions may have influenced what happened.
 If you were responsible for part of the collision, you may still receive partial compensation.
 In Arizona, the comparative negligence laws allow an injured party to recover even if they are 99% at fault.
 However, the plaintiff’s compensation will be reduced by the amount for which they are at fault.

 If you or a loved one was injured or passed away as a result of a car accident, you should reach out to our attorneys to secure full and fair compensation.
 Money won’t fix all the pain and suffering you’ve gone through, but it can help you and your family move forward.
-Our team of attorneys in Scottsdale knows how a car accident can disrupt your life—and we’ll fight for justice on your behalf.
+Our team of attorneys in Scottsdale and Phoenix knows how a car accident can disrupt your life—and we’ll fight for justice on your behalf.
 Our phone lines are open 24/7.
 Don’t hesitate to call us at (480) 725-2250 for your free consultation.